Maytag

-The Maytag Corporation is an American home and commercial appliance company owned by Whirlpool Corporation since April 2006.
+The Maytag Corporation is an American home and commercial appliance company.
+The company has been owned by Whirlpool Corporation since April 2006.

-Company history
+History

 The Maytag Washing Machine Company was founded in 1893 by businessman Frederick Maytag.
 In 1925, Maytag Washing Machine Company became Maytag, Inc. Frederick's son Elmer Henry Maytag took over as president of the company from 1926 until his own death in 1940.
 In the early 1930s, photographer Theodor Horydczak took pictures of the plant and some of its workers.
 During the Great Depression of the 1930s the company was one of the few to make a profit.
 In 1938, Maytag provoked strikes by the company's workers because of a 10% pay cut.
 The company was able to beat the strike because of the intervention of four military companies, including a machine gun company, of the 113th Cavalry Regiment, Iowa National Guard.
 At his father's death in 1940, Fred Maytag II, grandson of the founder, took over the presidency.
 During World War II, the company participated in war production by making special components for military equipment.
 In 1946, production of washing machines was resumed; in 1949, the first automatic washers were produced in a new, dedicated factory.
 In 1946, Maytag began marketing a separate line of ranges and refrigerators made by other companies under the Maytag name.
 During the Korean War, the company again produced parts for military equipment, although washing-machine production continued.

 During the 1950s, the 'white goods,' or laundry and kitchen appliance industry, grew rapidly.
 Maytag first entered the commercial laundry field at this time, manufacturing washers and dryers for commercial self-service laundries and commercial operators.
 In response, other full-line appliance producers began to compete with Maytag in the white-goods consumer market.
 These included 'full-line' manufacturers such as Whirlpool, General Electric, Westinghouse, and Frigidaire, who built not only washing machines and dryers, but also refrigerators, stoves, and other appliances.
 Since Maytag was much smaller than the full-line producers, the company decided to limit itself to the manufacture of washers and dryers, alongside marketing ovens and refrigerators built by other companies, as a small, premium-brand manufacturer.
 The company capitalized on its reputation by renaming its corporate address in Newton, Iowa, "One Dependability Square".